metalbear-co/metalbear.co/content/en/blog/kubecon-na-2024-schedules/index.md

 jump to their schedule.
 There you’ll find our recommendations you can build your final schedule around.

 The full event schedule is available on [Sched](https://sched.co/1qT7x).
 You can sign up and save items to your Sched account.
-The schedules below include links to the items they refer to, for you to be able to easily save them.
+The schedules below include links to the items they refer to.
+Additionally, at the end of each type's schedule, we linked the Sched-profile of that type.

 ## KubeCon + CloudNativeCon Attendees: The Archetypes